xxdeepfriedxx/wykop-monitor/README.md

 ### Monitor.tags(options, callback)
 - Allows for monitoring new content in a tag
 - Can be filtered by type: `entry` or `link`
-- ⚠️ If you'd like to monitor multiple tags, it might be better to use [Monitor.entries(options, callback)](#monitorentriesoptions-callback) with a custom bucket (user category) instead of multiple.
+- ⚠️ If you'd like to monitor multiple tags, it might be better to use [Monitor.entries(options, callback)](#monitorentriesoptions-callback) with a custom bucket (user category) instead.

 Examples:
 ```javascript